PHT-EU/offline-tool/readme.md

 Offline Tool for key generation and decryption of results

+## Documentation
+The documentation of our PHT Offline Tool can be found [here](https://pht-medic.github.io/documentation/offline_tool/)

+Please install the version based on your local OS.
+Currently we support: Windows, Mac and Linux.
+If you want to work on the code itself follow the instructions below.

-## Getting Started
+## Getting Started locally
+This version depends on Python3.6 - please install it locally [https://www.python.org/downloads/release/python-360/](https://www.python.org/downloads/release/python-360/).

-Before you can start the application you need to import a couple modules to your python interpreter:
+Before you can start the application you need to import a couple modules to your python interpreter.
+We suggest to create a virtual enviorment and install the requirements.
+Go with your command to the cloned repository directory and create a virtualenv.
+Within this virtual environment install the dependencies.

 ```
-pip install cryptography
-pip install numpy
-pip install PyQt5
+pip install -r requirements.txt
 ```

-To run the the GUI in the right order on your local machine you start the script
+To run the GUI in the right order on your local machine you start the script

 ```
 main.py